History of the Internet: Historiography

-Notable works on the subject were published by Katie Hafner and Matthew Lyon, Where Wizards Stay Up Late: The Origins Of The Internet (1996), Roy Rosenzweig, Wizards, Bureaucrats, Warriors, and Hackers: Writing the History of the Internet (1998), and Janet Abbate, Inventing the Internet (2000).
+Notable works on the subject include a book by journalists Katie Hafner and Matthew Lyon, Where Wizards Stay Up Late: The Origins Of The Internet (1996); and professor Janet Abbate's book Inventing the Internet (2000).

 Most scholarship and literature on the Internet lists ARPANET as the prior network that was iterated on and studied to create it, although other early computer networks and experiments existed alongside or before ARPANET.

-These histories of the Internet have since been criticized as teleologies or Whig history; that is, they take the present to be the end point toward which history has been unfolding based on a single cause:
+Such histories of the Internet have since been criticized as teleologies and Whig history; that is, they take the present to be the end point toward which history has been unfolding based on a single cause:

 In the case of Internet history, the epoch-making event is usually said to be the demonstration of the 4-node ARPANET network in 1969.
 From that single happening the global Internet developed.